Yotvingians: Geography

-The Yotvingian lived in the area of Sudovia (Yotvingia) and Dainava, southwest from the upper Nemunas.
-Today this area corresponds mostly to the Podlaskie Voivodeship in Poland, portions of Lithuania and a part of Hrodna Province in Belarus.
-The territory was between later the Marijampolė and Merkinė (Lithuania); Slonim and Kobryn (Belarus); and Białystok, and Lyck, in Prussia now Ełk (Poland).
+The Yotvingians lived in the area of Sudovia (Yotvingia) and Dainava, southwest from the upper Nemunas river.
+Today, this area corresponds mostly to the Podlaskie Voivodeship in Poland, portions of Lithuania west of the Nemunas and a part of Hrodna Province in Belarus.
+The territory was between the later cities of Marijampolė and Merkinė (Lithuania), Slonim and Kobryn (Belarus), and Białystok and Lyck in Prussia (now Ełk, Poland).

+Before the 10th century, in the south, Yotvingian homesteads reached the Brest area.
+In the west, they reached the Narew river basin.
+In the north, they reached the Vilnius' and Kaunas' southern outskirts.
+The territory was shrinking over time.

 History

 Ancient history

 According to The Histories of Herodotus (5th century B.C.), the Neuri (Νευροί) were a tribe living beyond the Scythian cultivators, one of the nations along the course of the river Hypanis (Bug river), west of the Borysthenes (Dniepr river).
-This was roughly the area of modern Belarus and Eastern Poland by the Narew river, coinciding with the Yotvingian linguistic territory of toponyms and hydronyms (Narew river).
+This was roughly the area of modern Belarus and Eastern Poland by the Narew river, coinciding with the Yotvingian linguistic territory of toponyms and hydronyms (Narew river) and the Scythian tribe of the Aroteres to the south-east.

 Ptolemy in the 2nd century AD called the people Galindai kai Soudinoi (Σουδινοί).
 Peter of Dusburg called them Galindite and Suduwite.
-In the Hypatian Codex the spellings are changing: Jatviagy, Jatviezie, Jatviažin, zemlia Jatveskaja, na zemliu Jatviažs´kuju and more.
+In the Hypatian Codex the spelling changes: Jatviagy, Jatviezie, Jatviažin, zemlia Jatveskaja, na zemliu Jatviažs´kuju and more.
 Polish sources also used Russian spellings: Jazviagi, Iazvizite, Jazvizite, Yazvizite.

 This name was taken by the papal administration: terra Jatwesouie, Gretuesia, Gzestuesie, Getuesia und Getvesia.
-The Knights called this tribe Sudowite, Sudowia, in qua Sudowit.
+The Knights called this tribe Sudowite, Sudowia, in qua Sudowit. and the Scythian tribe of the Aroteres to the south-east.

 10th century

 In 944, during the treaty between the Kievan Rus' prince Igor and the emperor of the Byzantine Empire, the Yotvingians were hired by the Kievan ruler to serve as mercenaries.
-Also Vladimir I of Kiev, in 983, hired the Yotvingians to add to his army.
+In 983, Vladimir I of Kiev hired the Yotvingians to add to his army.

 13th century

-In two dotations (1253 and 1259) of Mindaugas, a new name was recorded: Dainava, Deynowe, Dainowe, Denowe (land of songs).
+In two dotations, in 1253 and 1259, by King Mindaugas of Lithuania, a new name was recorded: Dainava, Deynowe, Dainowe, Denowe (land of songs).
 The forests were named Deinova Jatvež.
-In the treaty with the Teutonic Knights in 1260, the region is called "terre Getuizintarum".
+In the 1260 treaty with the Teutonic Knights, the region is called "terre Getuizintarum".
 Skalmantas, leader of the Yotvingians was responsible for single-handedly raiding Pinsk in the Principality of Turov.